fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 -   The name of the departure aerodrome may consist of multiple words so it may not be obvious how to parse the content of 18 DEST.

-Refer to section [Departure Aerodrome](fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages?id=departure-aerodrome) for an equivalent example in the context of field 18 DEP.
+Refer to section [Departure Aerodrome](ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages?id=departure-aerodrome) for an equivalent example in the context of field 18 DEP.

-When creating an ATS message from a FIXM object, if the FIXM object contains `locationIndicator` insert its value into field 16a and ignore the `name` and `referencePoint` fields (if present).
-Otherwise, insert `ZZZZ` in field 16a and use a combination of name and `referencePoint` to create 18 DEST.
+When creating an ATS message from a FIXM object, if the FIXM object contains `locationIndicator` insert its value into field 16a and ignore the `name` and reference fields (if present).
+Otherwise, insert `ZZZZ` in field 16a and use a combination of name and `referencePoint` or `referenceRelativePoint` to create 18 DEST.

 #### Arrival Aerodrome